gia-guar/JARVIS-ChatGPT/README.md

 ## ChatGPT
-The easiest way to get answers from ChatGPT is to connect with to the service via cloud.
+The easiest way to get answers from ChatGPT is to connect to the service via cloud using an API.
 To do this you can adopt 2 strategies:
  1) Using unofficial chatgpt-wrapper: someone amazing made this wrapper to have an ongoing conversation on ChatGPT from Command line or from your python script (https://github.com/mmabrouk/chatgpt-wrapper)
- 2) Using your API key you'll be able to send and recieve stuff from the DaVinci003 model (the one that powers ChatGPT itself) [what we are going to do]
+ 2) Using your OpenAI API key you'll be able to send and recieve stuff from the DaVinci003 model (the one that powers ChatGPT itself) [what we are going to do]
  3) using unofficial SDK: it's a further option that should be viable (https://github.com/labteral/chatgpt-python)

 Option 2 is the most straightfoward from March 2023 since the latest OpenAI API support chats.
 However, you need to have some sort of credit on your account (wither paid or got for free).
 This option is implemented in the `openai_api_chatbot.py` script;